HIV/AIDS surveillance in Europe 2015

 The European Test Finder makes it easy to locate an HIV testing site in Europe: all that is needed is a post code or city name to find the nearest test centre.
 This year’s updated version also includes places for STI and hepatitis testing.
 In addition, available ECDC Guidance and results from monitoring the Dublin Declaration on Partnership to Fight HIV/AIDS in Europe and Central Asia assist Member States in their HIV response.

-26 Nov 2020 - This report is the latest in a series published jointly by ECDC and the WHO Regional Office for Europe that has been reporting data on HIV and AIDS in the WHO European Region since 2008.
+26 Nov 2020 - This report is the latest in a series published jointly by the European Centre for Disease Prevention and Control (ECDC) and the WHO Regional Office for Europe that has been summarizing data on HIV and AIDS in the WHO European Region and in the European Union and European Economic Area (EU/EEA) since 2007.

 HIV/AIDS surveillance in Europe 2019 - 2018 data